jwilger/jwilger.github.io/_posts/2015-12-08-saffron-bourbon-chicken-soup.md

 The result was astoundingly good.
 I think I'll go back for another bowl while you read the rest...

+**Update (2015-12-20):** I made this a second time with all the kids here and made a couple of tweaks.
+I've updated the instructions at the end accordingly, but in short I a) added diced potatoes, b) doubled the amount of chicken, c) sautéd the onions and garlic *before* the chicken, and
+d) used 1/2 cup less chicken broth.

 ## Ingredients ##